 ERP software, short for enterprise resource planning, is used to connect and manage a business’s operations and finances.
 In many scenarios, an ERP is an organization’s single source of truth for processes, reporting, and data across various departments.

 Organizations adopt ERP systems for a variety of reasons.
 They may want to expand their sales volume or streamline their operations.
-Or they may wish to reduce costs.
+For example,for small- and medium-sized enterprises, an ERP can reduce decision-making by 35%.
+An organization considering an ERP may also wish to reduce costs.